vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 ```

 <!--  -->
-{% include alert.html style="important" text="Do not put comments in package.json or it will result in a parsing error." %}
+{% include alert.html style="important" text="In package.json, remove the Transport package you are not using (@ledgerhq/hw-transport-webusb or @ledgerhq/hw-transport-webhid)." %}
 <!--  -->

 ## Web App launch